The Ministry of Foreign Affairs in Saudi Arabia: The legacy of Henning Larsen

 Just a single contract with two signatures formed the basis for the agreement.
 One signature belonged to the Saudi Arabian foreign minister, and the other, Henning Larsen.

 Since then, Henning Larsen has completed numerous other projects in Saudi Arabia, including the King Abdullah Financial District and the Danish Embassy, and for a number of years the firm had a local branch in the country.

-Today, Henning Larsen Architects has 300 employees who continue to work around the globe.
+Today, Henning Larsen Architects continue to work around the globe.
 In 2020, the architectural firm became part of the consulting engineering firm Rambøll.